JonasGruenwald/chrobot/README.md

 Chrobot can use an existing system installation of Google Chrome or Chromium, if you already have one.

-If you would like a hermetic installation of a specific version of a chrome build optimized for automation, I recommend using the [installation script from puppeteer](https://pptr.dev/browsers-api) to achieve achieve this
+If you would like a hermetic installation of a specific version of a chrome build optimized for automation, I recommend using the [installation script from puppeteer](https://pptr.dev/browsers-api) to achieve this

 ```sh
 # (you will need node.js to run this of course)